jorol/processing-marc/get_records.md

 ### OAI-PMH

-[OAI-PMH](https://www.openarchives.org/OAI/openarchivesprotocol.html) (Open Archives Initiative Protocol for Metadata Harvesting) is a protocol for metadata replication and distribution. _Data providers_ host metadata records and their changes over time, so _service providers_ can harvest it.
+[OAI-PMH](https://www.openarchives.org/OAI/openarchivesprotocol.html) (Open Archives Initiative Protocol for Metadata Harvesting) is a protocol for metadata replication and distribution. _Data providers_ host metadata records and their changes over time, so _service providers_ can harvest them.
 As SRU it uses HTTP as application layer protocol and XML for data serialization.

-The Catmandu toolkit provides an OAI-PMH _harvester_ "[Catmandu::Importer::OAI](https://metacpan.org/pod/Catmandu::Importer::SRU)":
+The Catmandu toolkit provides an OAI-PMH _harvester_ client "[Catmandu::Importer::OAI](https://metacpan.org/pod/Catmandu::Importer::SRU)":

 ```terminal